yeyuxmf/auto_tooth_arrangement/README.md

 The effect is as follows, This should be a mediocre rendering, and it's the only ready-made picture I have.
 ![model arrangement](https://github.com/user-attachments/assets/27ca9e1a-7300-4dc1-895f-a6aaffa11da8)

+# Medical constraints
+1. Each tooth has its own medical feature points, such as neighboring points, tangential points, cusps, and so on.
+These feature points all have neighboring or contact relationships, which can minimize their distance.

+2. The tooth arrangement should not detach from the alveolar bone.
+Can we calculate a dental arch curve based on the alveolar bone and tooth feature points, and then sample the dental arch curve to minimize the distance between a certain feature point of the tooth and the sampling point.

 # License and Citation
 1. Without permission, the design concept of this model shall not be used for commercial purposes, profit seeking, etc.